-The Louis Riel School Division (LRSD) has been on a remote learning journey for more than 10 weeks.
-The transition to online instruction and interaction between students, teachers and families has required a collaborative and supportive approach.
+When the Louis Riel School Division (LRSD) started its remote learning journey in March 2020, the transition to online instruction and interaction between students, teachers and families required a collaborative and supportive approach.

-In early April, staff checked in with families across the division to find out what LRSD could do to help them with the switch to remote learning.
-Access to internet and access to devices were two needs that were identified.
+Creating an equitable learning environment was a top priority.
+In early April, staff checked in with families across the division to determine what LRSD could do to help them switch to remote learning.
+Based on the feedback collected, our community identified access to the internet, and a laptop/tablet were two areas that required support.

-With that information, school staff followed up with 159 families who initially indicated they needed support accessing the internet.
-With many families making alternate arrangements during the interim, 17 families from 13 different schools were the confirmed as requiring divisional assistance for internet access.
-Each of the 17 families now has access to the World Wide Web, with the division assuming the costs.
+School staff followed up with 159 families who initially indicated they needed support accessing the internet.
+With many families making alternate arrangements during the interim, 17 families from 13 different schools received access to the internet from home, with the division assuming the costs.

-Principals and vice-principals liaised with divisional staff to deploy more than 1,600 school devices for students to continue learning at home.
-This included an extensive configuration and sanitation process.
+Principals and vice-principals worked with divisional staff to deploy more than 1,600 school-owned devices for students to continue learning at home.
+Before being distributed to families, each device underwent an extensive configuration and sanitation process.

-The move to this online world has not been without challenges, but LRSD’s students, staff and community members have continually showed a commitment to learning and adapting to this new reality.
+The move to this online world has not been without challenges.
+Still, LRSD's students, staff and community members have continually committed to learning and adapting to this new reality.